Your Texas Commercial Tax Is Too High.

 Every Single Year.

-County Appraisal Districts (CADs) are funded by property tax revenue — they have every incentive to value your property high.
-Most commercial owners never protest, leaving thousands on the table annually.
+County Appraisal Districts (CADs) value hundreds of thousands of properties with mass-appraisal models.
+Most commercial owners never protest, leaving potential savings on the table annually.

 Texas law gives you the right to protest to the Appraisal Review Board (ARB) every year under Tax Code Chapter 41.
 The deadline is May 15 (or 30 days after your Notice of Appraised Value).
 Miss it, you're locked in.